7 Itineraries for Date Night in Kissimmee and St. Cloud

 St. Cloud:

-• Jimmy Bear’s BBQ – the “new” BBQ place in town has become a fast favorite.
-Find it just off the main drag in St. Cloud located in a small house.
+• Jimmy Bear’s BBQ – Find it just off the main drag in St. Cloud located in a small house.
 Order “The Bear” for a shareable meal with all the meats and fixins’.

 • Sip N’ Dip Donuts – Honestly, you should always stop and get some of these donuts for next morning’s breakfast anytime you are out in St. Cloud.
-While I haven’t had them all, my go-to is the blueberry.
+While I haven’t tried every variety, my go-to is the blueberry donut.

 Kissimmee:

 • 3 Sisters Speakeasy – This restaurant is named after three sisters that operated a real speakeasy in Kissimmee during the Prohibition era.
-Sushi is quite popular here, as it is the only place where you can get sushi in the downtown area.
 The restaurant also has a spacious outdoor patio.

 • Big John’s Rockin’ BBQ – Yet another hometown BBQ spot that is popular with the locals.
 If you plan to visit, keep in mind that they close early around 7pm.